FullMetalNicky/FrontNetPorting/README.md

 <img src="/resources/sync.gif" alt="drawing"/>
 </p>

+# The Birth of PinguiNet
+As a risk minimization step towards deployment, I also ported the Dronet architecture from TensorFlow to PyTorch.
+I explored several architectures, trying to find one that is accurate enough to perform the task, but also small and ULP-friendly.
+This search brought to life PinguiNet - the skinny nephew of Dronet.
+With PinguiNet I removed the residual connections from the Dronet architecture, while maintaining the same accuracy.
+Due to its efficiency, PinguiNet was chosen for the final task evaluation on the nano-drone.

 # Real-time, Real-life
 In order to quantize the NN you will need the secret nemo folder, which is not public yet.
 Once the weights were quantized, I created a folder structure identical to that of pulp-dronet.
 Note that if you clone my repo, you will have to download and compile the autotiler yourself, as explained beautifully in pulp-dronet [documentation](https://github.com/pulp-platform/pulp-dronet#23-install-the-autotiler).
 When you retrain a model, keeping the same architecture, you can simply replace the weights and biases, and manually update the checksums in the config.h.
 If you make changes to the architecture, it gets a little messy.
 To run the project I use the same commands as in the pulp-dronet.